open-telemetry/community/guides/contributor/donations.md

    the contribution and making sure all interested parties have a chance to object and/or contribute.
-The GC should work with any appropriate Special Interest Groups or Working Groups to evaluate the donation proposal, consider alternatives, and ensure OTel has the resources required to support the donation.
+The GC should work with any appropriate Special Interest Groups or Working Groups to evaluate the donation proposal, consider alternatives, and ensure OpenTelemetry has the resources required to support the donation.
 When considering alternatives, the GC should consider at least the CNCF ecosystem, and may also consider other well-known open source projects or alternatives proposed by the community.